-Lead Time
+Linger Time

-queue.buffering.max.ms sets the maximum time to buffer data in asynchronous mode.
+linger.ms sets the maximum time to buffer data in asynchronous mode.
 For example, a setting of 100 batches 100ms of messages to send at once.
 This improves throughput, but the buffering adds message delivery latency.

 By default, the producer does not wait.
 It sends the buffer any time data is available.